scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

           have any description.
 Later we will explain how to add it.

 After selecting the template, a window will appear allowing you to execute it.

 .. figure:: /docs/images/general/loading_template.png
    :width: 450
    :alt: Loading template

-After clicking the ``Start`` button, a project will be generated with the protocols inside the template and all of them will be schedule as shown in the figure below:
+After clicking the ``Start`` button a project will be generated with the protocols inside the template and all of them will be scheduled as shown in the figure below:

 .. figure:: /docs/images/general/running_template.png